Jonatan-Vahlberg/Deluxe_Parkering1/README.md

 # deluxeParkering
-A repository for the coding challange trough STI
+A repository for the first coding challange asked by STI class " MAP18 Introduktion till apputveckling".